Green Beans with Sun-dried Tomatoes, Garlic & Almonds

 - Tomatoes are in the nightshade family and should be avoided by those who are sensitive to them, or those who are on a strict elimination diet like AIP.
 Feel free to prepare this recipe without the tomatoes if you like, or check out my nightshade-free recipe for Roasted Green Beans with Mushrooms and Bacon.

-- A 1 cup serving of green beans contains key thyroid-supporting nutrients like Iron (5% DV), Magnesium (6% DV), Vitamin C (20% DV), and Vitamin A (17% DV), as well as 4 grams of dietary fiber.
+- Green Beans: A 1 cup serving of green beans contains key thyroid-supporting nutrients like Iron (5% DV), Magnesium (6% DV), Vitamin C (20% DV), and Vitamin A (17% DV), as well as 4 grams of dietary fiber.
+Green beans are also one of the best dietary sources of silica, which can support hair growth, skin health, and nail health.

 - Garlic has many powerful healing properties, which can aid or alleviate some of the symptoms of thyroid conditions such as inflammation, cardiovascular issues, decreased immunity, and increased infection.
 It can also support the liver in its detoxification efforts.